 After you have submitted your student residence permit application at the Enter Finland online service of the Finnish Immigration Service, you should immediately book your appointment at the closest Finnish Embassy.
-In there’s no Embassy of Finland in your country, you need to contact the Finnish Embassy in a neighboring country.
-Contact Edunation at firstname.lastname@example.org if you are unsure what’s your nearest Finnish Embassy.
+For students applying for the permit in India, Nigeria, Philippines, Ethiopia, Kenya or Turkey, you should contact VFS Global for the appointment booking.
+In there’s no Embassy of Finland in your country or you are unsure about how to book the appointment, contact Edunation at email@example.com for help.
 Especially during May, June and July the Embassies are busy and it is advisable that you book the appointment as soon as you get the acceptance letter from the university.

 During the appointment at the Embassy you will prove your identity and show the original versions of the documents that you had uploaded to the Enter Finland online service.
 In addition, your biometrics will be taken.
 On the day of the appointment, have all your documents ready with a copy of the originals as well.
 Place the documents in order so the process is fast and efficient for both you and the officer at the Embassy.